aprilmintacpineda/fluxible-js/README.md

 Processor: 2.5 GHz Intel Core i7, 1 processor, 4 cores.
 Memory: 16 GB 1600 MHz DDR3

+**Complete disclosure**

+These tests may or may not be accurate.
+Consider these to be the cases under the best circumstances.

 #### With a 10 key-store

 <img src="docs/ss-test-perf-10.png">